EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 Starting Bucardo
 ```

-Let's add a row to the master table and make sure it goes to the slave:
+Let’s add a row to the master table and make sure it goes to the slave:

 ```sql
 $ psql -p 5401 -c 'insert into trtest(id) VALUES (1)'